jimbydude/MMM-AI-Face-Login/README.md

 * [OpenCV face-recognition with DNN](https://https://github.com/nischi/MMM-Face-Reco-DNN)
 * Raspberry Pi 4 Camera Module

+Make sure to complete MMM-Face-Reco-DNN setup including adding classes for showing and hiding to your config before proceding.

 ## Step 1 – Install the module
 In your MagicMirror directory: